zhqu1148980644/TMP/leetcode/45-Jump-Game-II.md

 1. #### Greedy or breath first search O(n)

 - We are initially positioned as the first region, the region we can reach is `num[1:nums[0]]`.
-- Loop through the points that is reacheable at the last step, calculate the maximum region that is reacheabel in this step.
+- Loop through the points that is reacheable at the current step, calculate the maximum region that is reacheable in the next step.
-- When we get to the maximum region from the last step, update max_tep to `max_tep + 1`, then back to step 2.
+- When we get to the maximum region from the last step, update jumps to `jumps + 1`, then back to step 2.

 ```c++
 #define max(x, y) (x > y ? x : y);